bmmurthum/LeetCode-Problems/Medium/Perfect-Squares/README.md

 **To Run:**

 To run this program, make sure you have Java.
 The solution is written in Java 1.0.8.
 You may have to confirm that Java is included in your `PATH` variables.
-Navigate to the directory containing the file `perfectSquares.java` and compile with the command `$ javac perfectSquares.java`.
+Navigate to the directory containing the file `perfectSquares.java`.

+- Compile the program: `$ javac perfectSquares.java`
-Run the program by calling Java within this directory on the main class:

-`$ java perfectSquares`
+- Run the program with Java with: `$ java perfectSquares`

+Running this program as given runs the solution-algorithm through 40 given test cases and reports percentage of success.

 ## Overview